camdoherty/whisper-ptt-v1/README.md

 Valid key names are derived from the `pynput` library (e.g., `ctrl_l`, `shift_r`, `alt_r`, `f1`, `/`).

 ### Voice Note File Path
 You can specify the destination file for the voice note feature.
+New notes are prepended to the top of the file.
 The `~` character is automatically expanded to your home directory.

 *Example:*
 ```toml
 voicenote_file = "~/ObsidianVault/🎙️VoiceNotes.md"
 ```
+If the file is located within an Obsidian vault, clicking the notification will open it directly in Obsidian.

 ## Troubleshooting
 ### `libcudnn_ops_infer.so.8: cannot open shared object file` Error on Linux